-Cognitive Psychology is frequently a medium-large course, no matter the university.
-In general, with this many students in one room, the can be a fair amount of confusion and noise generated.
+Introduction to Psychology is always a large course, no matter the university.
+In general, with over 150 students in one room, the can be a fair amount of confusion and noise generated.
 A few simple guidelines will help to keep the confusion to a minimum, and provide a reasonably quiet learning environment for all students.
 I have included a set of expectations for both the students as well as for myself, below.
 In general, these all boil down to one simple rule, though: I expect us all to be respectful of one another, and for each of us to do our part in making this a safe, comfortable learning environment for everyone.
 By creating and maintaining a civil classroom atmosphere - in which members of the class treat each other with mutual respect - we establish a classroom in which attention and energy is focused on teaching and learning, rather than on frustration, conflict, and distrust.